MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/design.md

 <br>

 >[!Note]
 >Starting with MRTK3 we are introducing a new Mixed Reality design language to developers.
-For more info, see the [MRTK3 documentation](/windows/mixed-reality/mrtk-unity/mrtk3-overview).
+For more information, see the [MRTK3 documentation](/windows/mixed-reality/mrtk-unity/mrtk3-overview).

 ---